Versioning and releasing larger Chrome extensions

 The epiphany was realising that focusing on major and beta monikers (aka “breaking changes” and “pre-releases”) was missing the point as I was building a product not a library; fixating on how to satisfy these library-oriented constraints was the cause of my product-versioning woes:

-• using a major version bump as a signal to “review before moving forwards” means nothing to users
+- there isn’t really a concept of a “breaking change" in most products: - using a majorversion bump as a signal to “review before moving forwards” means nothing to users

-• for end users it’s the major version that matters, i.e. “do I have the newest features?”
+- juggling named versions and - .beta-nnmonikers is confusing:- for end users it’s the majorversion that matters, i.e. “do I have the newest features?”

 The other big issue was that being in (air-quotes) “beta” for so long, there was no incentive to publicly release until I felt the product was (air-quotes) “one-dot-oh” ready.
 What I should have done was concentrate on regular stable releases, and communicated properly what each release was about.